Aszusz/zero-to-react/README.md

 # Zero-to-React 🚀

 Welcome to **Zero-to-React**, your launchpad to building React apps that actually spark joy.
-Whether you're after a barebones setup or a fully-loaded spaceship with Redux warp drives and ShadCN UI thrusters, this template has you covered.
+Whether you're after a barebones setup or a fully-loaded spaceship with Redux warp drives, Zustand chill mode, and ShadCN UI thrusters, this template has you covered.
 Built on modern tools to save you from yak shaving, it’s fast, maintainable, and slightly opinionated (in the good way).

 ---